clarityflowers/clarity-dark/README.md

-#Clarity Dark
+# Clarity Dark

 Still clear, but darker.
 Like the night sky.
+A color theme designed for reading code as a text rather than as a collection of discrete syntatical elements.